MHaasjes/shell-script-pve-installer-rpi/README.md

 Successfully tested this scripts on a Raspberry Pi 5 8GB model on an NVMe SSD (NVMe HAT).
 A VM will boot <br>
 Successfully tested this scripts on a Raspberry Pi 4 4GB model on an NVMe SSD (NVMe USB adapter) A VM will boot. <br>
 Successfully tested this scripts on a Raspberry Pi 3B on an SDcard.
 A VM will not boot. <br>
+Successfully tested this scripts on a Raspberry Pi CM4 1GB RAM 8GB eMMC Model.
+A VM will boot. <br>
 <br>
 ISO used for test Vm (Bios set to OVMF / UEFI): <br>
 <br>